democracyforwardaotearoanewzealand/introduction/README.md

 * Pepsi royalty case - when Wellington region was acoustically traumatised and otherwise affected by the Hikoi, Avatar 3 tourism, and other ongoing behaviours - I was one of the only people drinking Pepsi openly at the time and now their sales are up and they have new billboards around Wellington. $4B NZD.
 .
+Democracy Forward is working with https://www.remoteoz.com/ for the remotes.

+The back-end has not been set up yet.
+None of the votes are official yet as far as I know.

-Democracy Forward is working with https://www.remoteoz.com/ for the remotes. https://www.gets.govt.nz/ is the current tender system that needs replacing. https://fasttrack.govt.nz/ is the current project system for MCERT.
+https://www.gets.govt.nz/ is the current tender system that needs replacing. https://fasttrack.govt.nz/ is the current project system for MCERT.